Reagan (2024 film): Plot

-In 1981, after delivering a speech at the Washington Hilton, Reagan is shot and wounded.
+In 1981, after delivering a speech at the Washington Hilton, Reagan is shot and wounded but survives.
 Upon returning to the White House, Reagan clashes with David Stockman, the White House budget director, over his tax cut proposal.
 When Reagan learns that air traffic controllers are on strike, he fires the air traffic controllers who do not return to work within 48 hours.

 Reagan selects George Shultz as his Secretary of State to handle diplomacy with the Soviet Union.
 Despite this, in 1983, Reagan labels the Soviet Union as an evil empire.
 Tensions between the U.S. and the Soviet Union escalate when Soviet interceptor planes shoot down a commercial passenger plane.
 Meanwhile, there are nationwide protests against Reagan's handling of the AIDS crisis, though Reagan still wins reelection in 1984 over Walter Mondale in a landslide.

 By the time of Reagan's second term, Leonid Brezhnev's successors had died in office, making diplomacy difficult.
 Reagan meets with UK Prime Minister Margaret Thatcher, who persuades him to meet with Soviet leader Mikhail Gorbachev.
 At the Geneva Summit in 1985, the two leaders negotiate nuclear disarmament, but Reagan is reluctant to sign an agreement due to his support for the Strategic Defense Initiative (SDI).
 A year later, the Iran-Contra scandal breaks, and Reagan is threatened with impeachment.
 Reagan denies there were arms traded for hostages, but backtracks in an Oval Office speech.

 Despite Shultz's opposition, Reagan delivers a speech near the Brandenburg Gate, and demands for Gorbachev to tear down the Berlin Wall.
-In 1989, Reagan leaves office and the Berlin Wall falls shortly thereafter; the Soviet Union dissolves two years later.
+In 1989, Reagan leaves office and the Berlin Wall falls shortly thereafter; the Soviet Union dissolves two years later after he leaves office.
 In retirement, Reagan experiences memory lapses and in 1994, discloses he has been diagnosed with Alzheimer's disease.
 Reagan dies in 2004, and international leaders attend his funeral to pay their respects.